Best places to go fishing in Croatia (and the rules you must abide by)

 Along the Adriatic coast, you can go fishing almost everywhere.
 However, some locations are at the top of the list.

-Kvarner and islands
+Kvarner and Croatian islands

 Fishing in continental Croatia is possible all year long.
-What makes inland fishing special is the wild nature of continental Croatia and breathtaking sunrises.
+What makes inland fishing special is the wild nature of continental Croatia and its breathtaking sunrises.
 Even if you are a beginner, you can find great locations on rivers and lakes just for you.

 Below are the most popular places for fishing in continental Croatia.

-Other rivers in Croatia for fishing
+Other Croatian rivers to go fishing

 Other rivers that are common for fishing are: